 NOTE If mean value (mX) lies outside the range of 0,8 < mX < 1,25, this procedure cannot be used.
 The simulation result can be deemed invalid and further calculations can be undertaken to establish the causes of discrepancy.

-If a direct resistance check is used to investigate standard design cases (check of failure modes with existing Eurocode based design resistance model) and if the numerical model is verified according to section 7.2, simplified model validation process can be applied using a predefined value for the model factor without performing statistical evaluation (Figure 7.3).
+(5) If a direct resistance check is used to investigate standard design cases (check of failure modes with existing Eurocode based design resistance model) and if the numerical model is verified according to subclause 7.2, simplified model validation process can be applied using a predefined value for the model factor without performing statistical evaluation (Figure 7.2).
 For this case the recommended value is γFE =1,0.
 This approach is not applicable for shell structures.

-If a direct resistance check is performed to check failure modes where no relevant test results exists and identification of similar structural form, loading and boundary conditions is difficult, the designer should use engineering judgement and seek expert advice to establish a suitable value.
+(6) If a direct resistance check is performed to check failure modes where no relevant test results exists and identification of similar structural form, loading and boundary conditions is difficult, the designer should use engineering judgement and seek expert advice to establish a suitable value.